Girl Meets Fire

 Wood Skewers vs Metal Skewers?

 Do what is best for you.
-A 20-piece pack of metal skewers will cost you about $12.
-This is a cost-effective purchase because you do not have to purchase them again unless your guests or family accidentally throw them out.
-With the Bamboo skewers, you will get 100 pieces for $8.20, but they are single-use and tend to burn while cooking on the fire.
+A 20-piece pack of metal skewers costs approximately $12.
+This is a cost-effective purchase because you won't have to replace them unless your guests or family accidentally discard them.
+With the Bamboo skewers, you will receive 100 pieces for $8.20, but they are single-use and tend to burn while cooking over the fire, unless they are soaked beforehand.

 I'd love to hear from you!
 Did you try this recipe?
 Leave a review and rating below.
 Let's connect on Instagram, and don't forget to join my weekly email list for fresh new recipes.